goldendoggies/MadMapleFarm/README.md

 ```

-Then cd to the main directory, MadMampleFarm
+Then cd to the main project directory, a folder called 'MadMampleFarm'

 ```bash